 #1 Make the type of game that Steam players want

-Usually these lists start with “Get on social media and tweet about your game!”
-But tweeting about your game skips over a very important part which is to identify the type of game your target audience wants.
+Most “how to market a game” lists start with “Get on social media and tweet about your game!”
+But tweeting about your game skips over the most important part which is to identify the type of game your target audience wants.
 I estimate (in a vary hand-wavy way) that 90% of your game’s success is based on the type of game you are making and how good it looks.
 Seriously.
 If you try and publish a hyper-casual match-3 game on Steam, it doesn’t matter what you tweet or when you do it, you will not sell any copies.
 Your game’s genre and visual style is the most important thing when it comes to determining your game’s financial success.

 Picking an unpopular genre isn’t just a bit harder to market, it is a WHOLE LOT harder.
 No matter how spicy your tweets are you cannot market your way out of a game that the Steam audience doesn’t want.